ericabreu82/terraprocess/README.md

 Documents:
 ----------

-BUILD-INSTRUCTIONS  Notes on how to compile and install TerraProcess in some platforms.
+- BUILD-INSTRUCTIONS: Notes on how to compile and install TerraProcess in some platforms.

-COPYING             Licence statement in plain txt format.
+- COPYING: Licence statement in plain txt format.

-COPYING.html        Licence statement in HTML format.
+- COPYING.html: Licence statement in HTML format.

 Directories:
 ------------

-build       Contains the CMake scripts with commands, macros and functions
-			      used to build the environment for compiling libraries and executables in different platforms using the CMake tool.
+- build: Contains the CMake scripts with commands, macros and functions used to build the environment for compiling libraries and executables in different platforms using the CMake tool.

-src         Contains the source code of TerraProcess.
+- src: Contains the source code of TerraProcess.

 Bug reporting: